-- The Company has provided a corporate guarantee to a bank for a KRW18,000,000,000 (\$21,132,000 equivalent) loan (Note 18) taken by a subsidiary. - The Company has guaranteed its subsidiary's share of contingent liabilities, amounting to KRW4,867,500,000 (\$5,724,000 equivalent), which have been incurred jointly with other investors by KB Kookmin Bank, in its capacity as trustee of Korea Investment Private Placement Business Hotel REIT No. Al861.
-The contingent liabilities pertain to a UOB loan undertaken to finance the acquisition of Travelodge Myeongdong Euljiro (Note 11).
+The Company has guaranteed its subsidiary's share of contingent liabilities, amounting to \$5,724,000 (KRW4,867,500,000 equivalent), which had been incurred jointly with other investors by the trustee of Korea Investment Private Placement Business Hotel REIT No. Al861.
+The contingent liabilities pertain to a bank loan undertaken to finance the acquisition of Travelodge Myeongdong Euljiro (Note 11).

-27. COMPARATIVE FIGURES
+26. COMPARATIVE FIGURES

-Certain comparative numbers have been reclassified to the prior year's financial statements to enhance comparability with the current year's financial statements.
+Certain comparative figures have been reclassified to the prior year's financial statements to enhance comparability with the current year's financial statements.